jtauber/enchiridion/README.md

 Epictetus's Enchiridion text and analysis

-`text/` directory contains various English and Greek versions of the text.
+`orig/` directory contains various English and Greek versions of the text.

-`analysis/enchiridion.txt` was produced by running `initial-convert.py` on `text/GK_schenkl.txt`.
+`analysis/enchiridion.txt` was produced by running `scripts/initial-convert.py` on `orig/GK_schenkl.txt`.

-`tokens-to-parts.py` converts the text in `analysis/enchiridion.txt` to a line-per-verse format which can be found in `enchiridion.txt`.
+`scripts/tokens-to-parts.py` converts the text in `analysis/enchiridion.txt` to a line-per-verse format which can be found in `text/enchiridion.txt`.

-`formatted/` contains the English translations manually formatted in the same format as the top level `enchiridion.txt` file.
+`text/` also contains the English translations manually formatted in the same format as the top level `enchiridion.txt` file.

-`analysis/tagged.tsv` contains a tagged Enchiridion text initially achieved by aligning `enchiridion.txt` with the analysis in the Diorisis corpus (with some corrections to the text).
-It is now being manually corrected and disambiguated.
+`analysis/tagged.tsv` contains a tagged Enchiridion text initially achieved by aligning `text/enchiridion.txt` with the analysis in the Diorisis corpus (with some corrections to the text).
+It is now being manually corrected and disambiguated in `analysis/glossing.txt`.

 `analysis/tagged_glossed.tsv` contains the same tagging but with glosses as well (initially from Perseus/Logeion shortdefs).
 It is also being manually corrected and disambiguated.